 Taking a few precautionary steps can help to manage the symptoms of psoriasis and improve the cosmetic look of the skin.
 The following tips may be helpful:

 - Shower daily and avoid scrubbing your skin to prevent irritation.

-- Cleanse private areas daily, shower every other day or take a very quick shower only using cleanser on the private areas.
+- Cleanse private areas daily, shower every other day, or take a very quick shower only using a cleanser on the private areas.

 - Prefer using a mild soap or body wash over a harsh bar soap to avoid drying of the skin.

 - Do not use hot water for bathing as it can aggravate the condition.
 Use lukewarm water in the shower or bath and limit bathing to 20 minutes or less.

 - Spending some time in the sun over a couple of days may help subside the psoriasis symptoms mildly, but prolonged exposure at a stretch can lead to sunburn.
 Subsequently, a new plaque of psoriasis may develop on the damaged skin.